Headless flow

 How to complete a headless flow

-The following sections describe how you can set up a complete headless flow for QR code and APP_LAUNCH, using the above information.
+The following sections describe how you can set up a complete headless flow for QR code, APP_LAUNCH, PAYMENT_NIN and PHONE, using the above information.

-For the QR code flow, you must display an “animated” QR code to the end-user.
+For QR code, you must display an “animated” QR code to the end-user.
 Animating the QR code is done by updating the content of the displayed QR code for every status call.
 This is a mandatory security feature of Swedish BankID.

 The process is as follows:

-3. Poll for status every 1 to 3 seconds.
-If you receive top level status WAITING_FOR_USER:
+idpData.qrDatafrom the initial response and display as a QR code to the end-user. - Poll for status every 1 to 3 seconds.
+If you receive top level status

 The APP_LAUNCH flow is for launching the Swedish BankID app on a mobile device or a desktop computer.
 You can only launch the app on the same device as you are displaying the launch button.